 We start by writing the replicated volume in terms of Dirac $\delta$, Kronecker $\delta$, and the Heaviside step function $\Theta$:

-and we seek to average it over the i.i.d. sampling of the patterns $r^\mu_i$, noting it can be done independently assuming there are no self-connections $W_{kk}=w_k=0$ so that terms with $r_{i}^{\mu}$ and $r_{k}^{\mu}$ are independent.
+which we seek to average it over the i.i.d. sampling of the patterns $r^\mu_i$, noting it can be done independently assuming there are no self-couplings $W_{kk}=w_k=0$ so that terms with $r_{i}^{\mu}$ and $r_{k}^{\mu}$ are independent.
 We denote:

 and use the Taylor expansion of $\left[ e^{x}\right]$ around $\left[x\right]$, $\left[ e^{x}\right] \approx e^{\left[ x\right] +\frac{1}{2}\left[ \left(\delta x\right)^{2}\right] }$, denoting the pattern statistics $x_{1}=\left[r_{i}^{\mu}\right]$, $x_{2}=\left[\left(\delta r_{i}^{\mu}\right)^{2}\right]$, $y_{1}=\left[g^{-1}\!\left(r^\mu_k\right)|r^\mu_k>0\right]$, $y_{2}=\left[\left(\delta g^{-1}\!\left(r^\mu_k\right)\right)^{2}|r^\mu_k>0\right]$, and using the independence $\left[\delta r_{i}^{\mu}\delta r_{j}^{\mu}\right]=\delta_{ij}x_{2}$: